BDC Hamburger Icon

 • Collaboration: Management is not a one-person show.
 In addition to encouraging workplace collaboration, leaders must work well with their direct reports and other department or location managers.
 Collaboration requires excellent, ongoing communication as well as appropriate delegation and follow-up.

-• Confidence: A manager can possess many essential leadership characteristics and still end up being ineffective if they lack confidence.
+• Confidence: A manager can possess many essential leadership characteristics and still be ineffective if they lack confidence.
 Employee directives given without confidence will cause uncertainty and weak follow-through.
 Moreover, manager reports and recommendations given to the executive team without confidence can cause second-guessing and chaos.
 Be careful, though: Confidence can easily bleed over into bluster.

-• Critical thinking: Solving business problems requires analyzing data, identifying possible solutions and choosing the solution that has the best possible outcome given the data at hand.
+• Critical thinking: Solving business problems requires analyzing data, identifying possible solutions and choosing the solution with the best potential outcome.
 That is why business leaders need critical thinking skills.
 They must be able to think critically about the reliability and breadth of the data they gather and mentally project proposed solutions into the future with minimal bias.

 Did you find this content helpful?